brunoruviaro/ardour4-tutorial/_posts/2014-09-19-recording-audio.md

 highlighted, and you will be able to see the incoming signal by looking at the **Peak** **Meter** on the Editor Mixer or on the horizontal Track strip.

+If you are using headphones, you should be able to hear ("monitor") the sounds being recorded.
+If you are using loudspeakers, be sure to turn their volume down to avoid feedback.

 > Note: unless you have told Ardour to do otherwise, the input being recorded will be monitored (in other words, heard) via